Loading...

 Portion Control

-Limit the amount of canned or bottled coconut water you consume in one sitting to minimize the impact on your glucose levels.
+Limit the amount of coconut water you consume in one sitting to reduce the impact on your blood sugar levels.

 Pair with Fiber-Rich Foods

-Eat coconut water with foods high in fiber, such as chia seeds or oatmeal, to slow down the absorption of sugars.
+Combine coconut water with foods high in fiber, such as chia seeds, oatmeal, or a small apple.
+Fiber slows down the absorption of sugar.

-Engage in light exercise, such as a brisk walk, after consuming coconut water to help your body utilize the sugar more efficiently.
+Engage in light physical activity, like a short walk, after consuming coconut water to help your body use the sugar more efficiently.

 healthspan-mbl